The Best Luxury Train Journeys in Europe: 7 Trains Compared for 2026

 The only luxury train with original 1920s carriages still in service

-Seventeen restored carriages from the golden age of travel — Lalique glass panels in the Côte d'Azur restaurant car, marquetry by Louis Süe and Éric Bagge, brass fittings polished to the standard they were maintained at ninety years ago.
+Seventeen restored carriages from the golden age of travel — Lalique glass panels in the Côte d'Azur restaurant car, marquetry by Louis Süe and Éric Bagge, brass fittings polished to the standard maintained ninety years ago.
 The VSOE does not replicate a bygone era; it is the bygone era, maintained.
-The four-course dinner crossing Burgundy, the night passage through the Alps, the morning arrival into Venice by water taxi — this is the experience against which every other luxury train in the world is measured.
-For the full guide, see our VSOE complete guide and pricing breakdown.
+The four-course dinner crossing Burgundy, the night passage through the Alps, the morning arrival into Venice by water taxi — this is the experience against which every other luxury train is measured.

 The honest caveat

-At approximately £3,800 per person for one night in a Historic Cabin, the VSOE is not a value product by any metric.
-The Alpine crossing happens at night — which means the scenery is atmospheric rather than panoramic.
-The Historic Cabins are beautiful but compact, with shared toilet facilities.
-For travellers who prioritise scenery over history, or value over occasion, the Swiss panoramic trains deliver more for less.
+At roughly £3,800 per person for one night in a Historic Cabin, the VSOE is not a value product by any metric.
+The Alpine crossing happens at night — the scenery is atmospheric rather than panoramic — and Historic Cabins, beautiful as they are, are compact with washbasins in-cabin and shared facilities down the corridor.
+For scenery over heritage, or value over occasion, the Swiss panoramic trains deliver more for less.

 Belmond Royal Scotsman — the most intimate